Matriculation in South Africa: Qualification

 Officially, the qualification obtained at the end of secondary schooling is the National Senior Certificate, and the school-leaving examinations are the "Senior Certificate Examinations".
-The National Senior Certificate can be completed through either the Department of Education or the Independent Examination Board.
-Students who fulfill certain requirements (an achievement rating of 4 (50% - 59%) or better in four (4) designated subjects) in their Senior Certificate results receive a Matriculation Endorsement/Bachelor's Pass on their certificates; this endorsement is the minimum requirement for admission to a bachelor's degree at any South African university, set by the Department of Basic Education.
+The National Senior Certificate can be completed through either the Department of Education or the Independent Examination Board, both of which lead to a school-leaving qualification that allows learners to apply for further studies at universities, colleges, or seek employment.
+Students who fulfill certain requirements (an achievement rating of 4 (50%–59%) or better in four (4) designated subjects) in their Senior Certificate results receive a Matriculation Endorsement/Bachelor's Pass on their certificates; this endorsement is the minimum requirement for admission to a bachelor's degree at any South African university, set by the Department of Basic Education.
 Students applying to a South African university with foreign school qualifications can obtain a "Matriculation Exemption" to show that they meet the same standards.

-This multiple meaning can lead to confusion; for example, the statement that a person "passed matric" or "has their matric" may mean either that they received a Senior Certificate (i.e. they finished high school) or specifically that they received a Senior Certificate with Matriculation Endorsement (i.e. they are eligible to enter university).
+This multiple meaning can lead to confusion; for example, the statement that a person "passed matric" or "has their matric" may mean either that they received a Senior Certificate (i.e., they finished high school) or specifically that they received a Senior Certificate with Matriculation Endorsement (i.e., they are eligible to enter university).

 South African universities do not set their own entrance examinations, although many use standardized entrance tests of linguistic, numerical and mathematical ability, called the National Benchmark Tests, split into the AQL Test (Academic and Quantitative Literacy) and the Mathematics Test.

-Before the 1990s, the standard Matric Certificate with Endorsement was worded as "Examination result - Passed with full exemption".
+Before the 1990s, the standard Matric Certificate with Endorsement was worded as "Examination result – Passed with full exemption".
 This wording meant that the candidate passed their NSC exams with exemption from entrance exams when applying for University entrance.
 As of 2005, the new passing standards are Certificate, Diploma, and Bachelor.